The Star Product of Uniformly Random Codes: Introduction

 In the second part of the paper, we discuss the implications of these results for private information retrieval applications and secure distributed matrix multiplication, as well as the potential of the results obtained to be utilized in distinguisher-type attacks in code-based cryptography.

 The remainder of this paper is outlined as follows.
 Section~\ref{sec:prelim} recalls the coding theory concepts needed throughout the paper.
 Section~\ref{sec:bil} develops the connection between star products and bilinear forms.
-In Section~\ref{sec:asympq} and Section~\ref{sec:asympindim}, we analyze the asymptotic behavior of the star product, first as the field size grows and then as the code dimensions increase.
-In both cases, we conclude that the expected dimension attains its maximum value.
+In Section~\ref{sec:asympq} and Section~\ref{sec:asympindim}, we analyze the asymptotic behavior of the star product, first as the field size grows and then as the code dimensions increase under specific admissibility conditions.
+In both cases, we conclude that the expected dimension attains its maximum value and that the variance vanishes asymptotically.
 Finally, in Section~\ref{sec:app} we discuss the implications of these results for certain applications.